 After all, it’s soon time to forward the documents to Japan, the home country’s own mailbox.
 Only it takes about six months.
 It is also important to calculate the cost of it all so as not to have any surprises!

-For a sworn translation it is necessary to make a budget with a specialist, but the average is 150 reais to 200 per page.
-And the Hague apostille is currently $ 124.27 (real) per document.
+For a sworn translation it is necessary to make a budget with a specialist, but the average is 150 BRL to 200 per page. and the Hague apostille is currently $ 124.27 (real) per document.

 In Japan, the proficiency test is also required Nihongo Nouryoku Shiken (日本語能力試験), but this is in line with the candidate's job vacancy.
 But it generally has a requirement of knowledge of the language that goes from the basic to the advanced one.